yibin-huang-ocean/yibin-huang-ocean.github.io/Presentations.md

 2023.03 **Biogeochemical profiling floats provide new insights into the biological pump in the Southern Ocean**, University of Washington, Seattle, USA.

 2022.02 **Remote assessment of export of distinct biogenic carbon pools in the Ocean**, Joint Exploration of the Twilight Zone Ocean Network Seminar (JETZON), London, England.

+2021.04 **Insights on the biological pump in the Northeast Pacific from the biogeochemical profiling floats observations**, University of Washington, Seattle, USA.